IBPA/OPEX/README.md

 ### Input data
 The input data is a table, in which the first 14 columns define the culture conditions in each row and the other 1123 columns represents the gene expression profile for each condition.
 (Genes that did not have a sufficient sequencing depth were excluded).

-A culture condition is defined by a binary vector, representing the presence (with 0) or absence (with 1) of 10 biocides and 4 antibiotics: ```Chlorexidine, Phenol, H2O2, Isopropanol, Bezalkonium_chloride, Ethanol, Glutaraldehyde, Percetic_acid, Sodium_hypochlorite, Povidone_iodine, Kanamycin, Rifampicin, Norfloxacin, Ampicillin```
+A culture condition is defined by a binary vector, representing the presence (with 0) or absence (with 1) of 10 biocides and 4 antibiotics: ```Chlorexidine, Phenol, H2O2, Isopropanol, Bezalkonium_chloride, Ethanol, Glutaraldehyde, Percetic_acid, Sodium_hypochlorite, Povidone_iodine, Kanamycin, Rifampicin, Norfloxacin, Ampicillin```.

 ### How to run
 * Step 1: generate a file that include the settings for running OPEX.
 The setting file is named after the sampling method. e.g. expert sampling is used in the following example.